 - Build a Facebook Group (not a page)

-- Build a Instagram Account
+- Build an Instagram Account

 - Build a Twitter Account

 Entrepreneurship is a lifelong process that requires old ways of thinking to be forgotten and new skills to be learned.
-Despite the challenges and inherent risk, it is becoming increasingly obvious that you’ll need to know how to make some money yourself, without relying on others.
+Despite the challenges and inherent risks, it is becoming increasingly obvious that you’ll need to know how to make some money yourself, without relying on others.

 The good news is that it’s never been easier to be an entrepreneur.
-If you think it’s difficult to scrape together a few thousand hundreds dollars to start your online business, consider the time your parents and grandparents grew up in.
+If you think it’s difficult to scrape together a few hundred dollars to start your online business, consider the time your parents and grandparents grew up in.
 Not even 25 years ago, they would have to risk everything and get a loan for hundreds of thousands of dollars to open a physical storefront.
 A single failure could be catastrophic for an entire family, but here we are today, starting businesses in 24 hours, for the cost of a pack of razor blades.

 Embrace the opportunities of the Information Age and prepare for what’s coming.
 Start something.
 Build something.
 Grow something.
 I promise you, it will be the best decision of your life.